anonymouspc/cppmake/readme.md

 └── cppmake.py
 ```

-In `package/boost/cppmake.py` we can define a `build()` function to describe how it should be built.
+In `package/boost/cppmake.py` we can define a `build()` function to describe how this package should be built.
 For example:
 ```py
 # package/boost/cppmake.py
 from cppmakelib import *